 Figures that do matter

-Read more about the results in the 1st Sem 2020.
+Read more about the financial and operational results in 2022.

 represented by special sorts

 Role of the Petrochemical Division in the local industry

 Evolution of the Petrochemical Division

 Start in petrochemistry

 The petrochemical platform covering the pyrolysis, polypropylene, low-density polyethylene and high-density polyethylene plants was commissioned

 After modernization, the LDPE was restarted after more than 10 years of non-operation, and a cryogenic terminal to supply ethylene is built in Port of Midia.

 The Group was taken-over by KazMunayGas, and the HDPE was recommissioned, plus two new automated polymer packaging plants were brought in.